 What is Piragi (pīrāgs)?

-The best way to describe piragi is as traditional Latvian bacon buns.
+The best way to describe piragi is as traditional Latvian bacon buns (or breads filled with salo).
 In Latvia, piragi is more than just food.
 In Latvia, the piragi recipe is a slice of tradition.
 The buns are small and have the shape of a torpedo.
 Inside, they’re filled with chopped bacon and onions.
 They’re really easy to make but yet delicious.
 You can find them anywhere, including street food stalls, bakeries, and restaurants but also, a lot of people prepare them for important holidays, like Christmas Eve and Jani (Midsummer Day).

 Traditionally, Latvian cuisine mostly consists of meat and fish dishes with some seasonal agricultural ingredients, such as potato, onions, cabbage, and wheat and piragi is a prime example of this.
 All of the main ingredients (flour, bacon, and onions) are not seasonal and are one of only handful of things that can (and historically could) be found in Latvia throughout the year.
 Hence, it’s easy to see how this simple yet delicious delicacy became so popular in the tiny Baltic country.